Home is where the heart is, right? Not quite. Here’s why it’s worth taking a look at the deeper meaning of home. The emotional meaning of home.

 At home, we are left with our thoughts.
 And, if we’re lucky, reruns of CSI Miami.

-Of all my thoughts about home lately, which I promise to corral into order as soon as these fiery cytokines settle down again in my blood, the ones I recall the most are the cries of the terminally ill.
+Of all my thoughts about home lately, the ones I recall the most are the cries of the terminally ill.

 “I just want to die at home.”